-Additionally, Dr. Mei-Dan has established a Platelet Rich Plasma (PRP) clinical and research lab on three continents, using this modality both as a conservative treatment measure and accompaniment to many of his surgical techniques.
+Working in this field since 2006, Dr. Mei-Dan has established a Platelet Rich Plasma (PRP) clinical and research lab on three continents, using this modality both as a conservative treatment measure and adjuvant to many of his surgical techniques.

 Over the past 20 years, Dr. Mei-Dan has been a prolific clinician-scientist producing over 120 peer review publications, numerous book chapters, and is the author/editor of the first textbook of its topic, Adventure and Extreme Sports Injuries.
 As an academic oriented surgeon, many of these research projects are prospective randomized controlled studies, the highest level of evidence in medicine.
 As a result, these global multi-center projects and revolutionary surgical techniques direct current practice and treatment strategies.

 Juxtaposed to his medical career, Dr. Mei-Dan is a world-renowned extreme sports athlete.
 For over 20 years he has dedicated personal development toward rock and ice climbing, wing suit flying, down hill mountain biking, white water kayaking, and B.A.S.E. jumping.